KelCodesStuff/PayCulator/Readme.md

 The Payculator app is designed to allow users to calculate their wage after their hourly rate, and hours worked are entered.
 Then if the user wants they can set a percentage to get a calculation after taxes are subtracted.

-## Current Status and Project Goals
+### Current Status and Project Goals

 This project is in the beta stage of development.
-Email me if you would like to participate in the beta.
-All help is appreciated.
+Email me at kreidva@icloud.com if you would like to participate in the beta and if you experience any issues during use.